 Do you have a migraine journal or some outlet to help you process the intense emotions that may come up with your migraine pain episodes?
 For decades now studies have shown a connection between expressing your feelings and good mental health.

 Dear Diary, Migraines Suck!

-I have come to believe that a migraine journal can help me listen to my body and migraines and what they are trying to tell me more clearly.
+It can help you listen to your body and migraines and what they are trying to tell you more clearly too.

 The letter below is a page from my own migraine journal.

 I don’t normally share my negative thoughts with anyone as I really try to stay as positive as possible.

 I have a very healthy body, it just gets migraines and I remind myself that there is more help available now than ever before in history.

 But somehow I think you will already know that it is impossible on some days to be totally positive.
 If you manage that, then I admire you.

 First, let's look at really good reasons to keep a journal.

 Keeping a migraine journal can help you with answering doctors questions, and keeping track of test results.